-

 I enjoyed a lot of success with this line.
 I took it to Paris in 2003 and it was a huge hit, we had tons of Japanese customers and some of the coolest shops across the USA carried the line.
 What I didn’t realize at the time was that it was a TREND and that trend came to a screeching halt just as the Great Recession hit like a hammer, and the party was over.

 At the very same time my Mexican business was failing, I was introduced to Providence Rhode Island (jewelry manufacturing capital of America).
 With the help of my sister, jewelry designer Tara Brown, and a team of small workshops in Providence, we developed something new.
 In the first year my sister Tara assembled every single piece of jewelry we sold.
+This era spanned 2010-2016 or so.
+Our photographer Sarah Kistner was instrumental in transforming the brand.
+I can never thank her enough.

 Here are some examples of our early work as Amano Studio...